 This program bridges two different disciplines and departments: Allied Health and Management.
 The Health Care Management degree fully prepares students to assume managerial and supervisory positions in the healthcare industry.

 Health Informatics is the study and application of how health data are collected, stored and communicated; how those data are processed into useful health information; and how computer and telecommunications technology can be applied to support these processes.

-Oregon Tech offers four options in the Information Technology degree: Accounting, Applications Development, Business/Systems Analysis and Health Informatics.
+Oregon Tech offers three options in the Information Technology degree: Accounting, Applications Development, and Business/Systems Analysis.
 The program provides a challenging, state-of-the-art education for those interested in learning the dynamic and growing field of information technology.
 The field is interdisciplinary with applications to all aspect of the economy.